Peter Shumlin: Family

 Shumlin was married to Deborah Holway from 1989 to 2013; they have two daughters together.

 In September 2015, Shumlin announced his engagement to girlfriend Kate Hunt.
 They married in December 2015 in a ceremony at their East Montpelier home.

 Real estate controversy

-In May 2013, Shumlin was involved in a real estate transaction, which generated controversy.
-A neighbor, who owned a house and land adjacent to Shumlin's East Montpelier home, owed back taxes and risked losing the property in a tax sale, asked Shumlin to consider buying the property.
+In May 2013, Shumlin was involved in a real estate transaction which generated controversy.
+A neighbor, who owned a house and land adjacent to Shumlin's East Montpelier home, owed back taxes and risked losing the property in a tax sale, and asked Shumlin to consider buying the property.
 Shumlin bought the property, had the assessed value reduced because the house was in disrepair, paid the back taxes, paid the neighbor's back child support, and allowed the neighbor to continue living in the house for several months.
 The neighbor then had second thoughts about the transaction.
 After some criticism in the press, Shumlin agreed to let the neighbor repurchase the property.